New York Songlines: 18th Street

 IAC Building

-515: The Roxy, longtime night club that started out as a roller rink.
+515: Was The Roxy, longtime night club that started out in 1978 as a roller rink.
 Named for Samuel "Roxy" Rothapfel's fancy 1920s' movie theater on 50th Street.
+A key venue for disco and hip hop.
+Closed in 2007.
 I saw Trip Shakespeare here with a woman I had a crush on--a great show.

 High Line Park